KarthikKandula/leetcode/2593 Find Score of an Array After Marking All Elements/README.md

-# 1760.
-Minimum Limit of Balls in a Bag
+# 2593.
+Find Score of an Array After Marking All Elements

 1 possible solution for this problem